A Curated List of Authentic German Recipes – Made By Our Own German!

 Cucumber salad is a popular salad in Germany and there are many different recipes for how to make it.
-Ours is made with fresh dill, onion, and just the right amount of creaminess, which makes the salad extra delicious!
+Our Gurkensalat is made with fresh dill, onion, and just the right amount of creaminess, which makes the salad extra delicious!
 This German cucumber salad is the perfect cold side dish.

 This German tomato salad is another classic recipe that is so easy to make!
-With just a few ingredients such as fresh tomatoes, onion, and lots of fresh basil, it has a wonderfully refreshing taste.
+With just a few ingredients such as fresh tomatoes, onion, and lots of fresh basil, this Tomatensalat has a wonderfully refreshing taste.
 It's best served chilled and makes a great side dish for a hearty main.